-3. Keep communication lines open.
+Keep communication lines open.

 A Salesforce study found that 86% of employees and executives cite ineffective communications as a key reason for failures in the workplace.
 Staying connected allows team members to share what they have achieved, where they are struggling, and new ideas they may have.
-Booking regular stand-up or review meetings in your team calendar allows plans to come into focus and provides an opportunity for feedback and re-direction.
+Booking regular stand-up or review meetings in your team calendar allows plans to come into focus and provides an opportunity for feedback and redirection.

-4. Take risks together.
+Take risks together.

 Shared goals go hand in hand with shared risk.
 Encourage your teams to take calculated risks.
 Taking on more risk is easier when you’re part of a supportive team – and the business benefits are shared by everyone.

-To cultivate a workforce that is creative, productive and full of team spirit, empowerment is key.
+To cultivate a workforce that is creative, productive, and full of team spirit, empowerment is key.
 Reward people for collaborating and contributing.
 Let them know you value their ideas and efforts.
 By including employees in every stage of decision-making, they will be more likely to be involved, motivated, and invested in the organization’s success.

-6. Celebrate team successes.
+Celebrate team successes.

 Take time to celebrate achievements along the path toward common goals.
 According to a study published in Nature Human Behavior, team members who have shared past successes have greater odds of future success.
 Go ahead and recognize significant milestones.
 Give the team a celebratory lunch or reward individual contributions with gift cards.
-Or, ask team members to share their success story on the company newsroom or at a quarterly meeting.
+Or, ask team members to share their success story in the company newsroom or at a quarterly meeting.

 Fuel teamwork with the right resources.

 The right combination of talent and skills is important, but access to the right resources can make the difference between success and failure.
-Ensure teams have a good meeting space – without interference or distractions – so their ideas can flourish – be it a physical or online space.
-Make sure they have the right tools, resources and budget to facilitate collaboration.
+Ensure teams have a good meeting space without interference or distractions – so their ideas can flourish – be it a physical or online space.
+Make sure they have the right tools, resources, and budget to facilitate collaboration.

-By taking these seven steps towards fostering a teamwork culture, you can create an organization where individuals enthusiastically work together to contribute to common goals for the success of the entire company.
+By taking these steps towards fostering a teamwork culture, you can create an organization where individuals enthusiastically work together to contribute to common goals for the success of the entire company.
 Once you tap into the power of teamwork, the possibilities are endless.
 Just ask The Beatles.

 Take the next step in creating a teamwork culture